Watch our Ross Procedure Webcast

 The Ross Procedure works best on patients who have a 25 year life expectancy, are not suffering from any other major illnesses and have good heart function.
 While the majority of patients are male, the procedure is especially suited to women of childbearing years because they do not have to take blood-thinning medication (warfarin or Coumadin)–known to cause birth defects–to prevent thromboembolism (clot formation leading to stroke or other tragic consequences) from a mechanical valve.

 While there are about 200 surgeons capable of performing this procedure worldwide, less than a handful practice in the New York metropolitan area.
-Dr. Charles M. Geller of the Cardiac Surgery Division at Beth Israel Medical Center is one of these physicians.
+Dr. Charles M. Geller of the Cardiac Surgery Division at Mount Sinai Beth Israel is one of these physicians.
 He has over 10 years of experience performing the Ross Procedure, and has helped contribute to some of its more recent modifications.
 The Beth Israel Ross Procedure experience has been published in the surgical literature including the Journal of Thoracic and Cardiovascular Surgery.

 Visit our Ross Procedure Frequently Asked Questions page.